mlynch/mlynch.github.com/_posts/2012-08-28-failure-fallacy.markdown

 <p class="meta">28 August 2012 - Madison</p>

-Over 93% of startups fail...right?
+9 in 10 startups fail...right?

 You went big.
 Like *Facebook* big.
 Shit, *bigger* than Facebook big.
 You had a great social platform, lots of promise and maybe some rocket fuel from top investors...and *nothing*.
 The startup failed.